 With over 2GB of compressed data, Open Office, Firefox, Thunderbird, Frostwire, Ktorrent, Amarok, Flash, Java JRE and Beryl 3D are just a few of the many included applications you will find on the Live CD.
 Making it a great candidate to install to a USB flash drive.

-Notes: By installing PCLinuxOS 2007 to a USB flash drive via this tutorial, the USB bootable version will act just like the Live CD.
-No persistence feature by default.
+By installing PCLOS to a flash drive via this tutorial, the USB bootable version will act just like the Live CD.
+There is no persistence feature available by default.

 - 1GB or larger USB flash drive

 - Windows Host PC to prepare the files

 - PC that can boot from a USB device